 Minerva Learning Trust reserves the right to issue supplementary documentation at any time during the tendering process to clarify any issue or amend any aspect of the ITT.

 The trust reserves the right to cancel the tender process at any point.
-The trust is not liable for any costs resulting from any cancellation of this tender process nor for any other costs incurred by those tendering for this Contract.
+The trust is not liable for any costs resulting from any cancellation of this tender process nor for any other costs incurred by those tendering for this contract.

 The contract for services will commence on 1st May 2022.
+Where the start date changes, this will be agreed in liaison with the successful bidder.
 Regular reviews of the agreement will take place.

 Tenders must reach us by 11th April 2022.
-Late tender bids will not be considered.
+Late tenders will not be considered.
 We reserve the right, both prior to and after the award of the tender, to inspect the validity of all information given, in order to substantiate the information detailed by a supplier.

 Tenders will be assessed in strict accordance with the award criteria stated.